synqs/rp_awg/README.md

 1. Next, go to the directory where you have unzipped these files, and in the shell, type `./installscript.sh rpIP` (where rpIP is replaced with the IP/hostname ascertained above)

 2. To test out the MDDS, connect OUT1 of the RP to your spectrum analyzer, and in the shell (in the directory of the unzipped files), run (with rpIP replaced with the actual IP address, as above):
-`python3 MDDS_Test.py rpIP`
+`python3 MDDS_Test.py RP_IP=rpRP SOFTWARETRIGGER='1/0' REBOOT='1/0'`,
+whereas the default values are SOFTWARETRIGGER=1 and REBOOT=0.
+Rebooting cleans up the connection thoroughly and restarts the server, which might come in handy if one wants to do some debugging or recoding.

 ## NOTES:
-- To build your own script, simply copy MDDS_Test.py into a new file and modify it; the format of the data to be sent to the MDDS is explained within the .py file!
+- To build your own script, simply copy MDDS_Test.py into a new file and modify it; the format of the data to be sent to the MDDS is explained within the .py file, or change the 'CHs_DATA' sequence in this file directly
-- The TCPIP server running on the RP is not terribly robust-- if you can no longer connect properly please power down the RP, power it back up, and try again.
-- installscript.sh disables all web-server functionality for the memory card in RP, and replaces all FPGA functionality; if you would like to use the standard configuration (oscilloscope, signal generator, AWG, etc...) prepare a separate memory card for this purpose
+- installscript.sh disables all web-server functionality for the memory card in RP, and replaces all FPGA functionality; if you would like to use the standard configuration (oscilloscope, signal generator, AWG, etc...) prepare a separate memory card for this purpose, however one can still access oscilloscope, spectrum analyzer etc. functionality by using Pyrpl (https://pyrpl.readthedocs.io/en/latest/index.html)